nedbat/byterun/README.rst

 * Have one Python program that runs multiple versions of Python bytecode.
 * Use in a dynamic fuzzer or in coholic execution for analysis

-The ability to run Python bytecode as far back as 2.5 from Python 3.7 I find pretty neat.
+The ability to run Python bytecode as far back as 2.4 from Python 3.7 I find pretty neat.
 (Even more could easily be added).

 Also, The sandboxed environment in a debugger I find interesting.
+(Note: currently environments are not sandboxed that well, but I am working towards that.)

 Since there is a separate execution, and traceback stack, inside a debugger you can try things out in the middle of a debug session without effecting the real execution.
 On the other hand if a sequence of executions works out, it is possible to copy this (under